 - The client (or the client’s contractors) damages the works which have to be repaired by the contractor.

 Of course, sometimes you can’t claim for some of these events.
-For instance, if they don’t impact progress on the construction schedules critical path.
+For instance, if they don’t impact progress on the construction schedules critical path

 It is important that contractors understand the construction schedule and the contract document.
 Contractors should immediately notify the client when a delay event occurs so that the delay can be minimized.
-In fact, whenever possible, remind the client ahead of time when information and access is required, or when you foresee a potential problem.
+In fact, whenever possible, remind the client ahead of time when information and access are required, or when you foresee a potential problem.
 Review construction drawings early to ensure that they have all the required information for construction.
 Be proactive to limit delay claims.

 Don’t get beaten up for completing a project late when the delay wasn’t your fault, or it was caused by something you could not have reasonably expected or avoided.